robwillup/robwillup/README.md

 ### .NET

 I've been learning and working with .NET for more than 6 years and it's amazing to see how this ecosystem keeps evolving and getting better.
-Specially after **.NET Core**!
+Specially after .NET Core!
 I have been writing all sorts of apps with .NET including ASP.NET Core web APIs and web apps, Blazor, Desktop WPF and Windows Forms, Console and CLI apps, Worker Service, gRPC, xUnit.

 ### Go

-I started playing with Golang about two years ago and now I am always trying to find new opportunities to use it.
-Some of the applications and projects I've created
+I started working with Golang about 4 years ago and I am always trying to find new opportunities to use it, like in my most recent project [RoSy](https://github.com/robwillup/rosy).
-include: CLI apps, web APIs, unit tests, CI/CD tooling.
+Some of the applications and projects I've created include: CLI apps, web APIs, unit tests, CI/CD tooling.

 ### Azure